Independent Learning: English & Writing

 English and composition courses are a requirement of many degree programs and are a popular elective.
 The flexible pace of our distance education history courses allows you to fully absorb the material and enjoy the experience.
 English courses may earn up to 3 university-level credits (seek pre-approval from your department or institute).
 Classes are available by correspondence or online.

 Focuses on the techniques of persuasion, as well as detecting and correcting common writing and documentation mistakes.
 Unit topics include: “What Makes Writing Effective?,” “Shaping and Developing a Topic,” “Logical Fallacies and Statistical Manipulation,” “Semantic Argument,” and “Persuasive Argumentation.”

 The Bible as Literature (Closed, Print, 3 Credits)

-Careful analysis of the prose and verse of the Old and New Testaments.
-No systematic knowledge of the Bible is required.
-You will do close readings of scriptural passages to identify their use of narrative, imagery, suspense, dialogue, and other literary elements.
+Teaches students to analyze carefully the prose and verse of the Old and New Testaments for their literary richness.
+Written assignments and the final exam ask students to read scriptural passages closely for their use of narrative, imagery, suspense, dialogue, and other literary elements.

 Intermediate Composition: The Essay (Online, 3 Credits)

 Learn how to generate, focus, organize and improve essays and research papers.

 Begins with the writing of a personal narrative and progresses to a research paper.
 Emphasizes fundamentals: standard essay types, essay format, well-structured sentences, paragraphs and papers, clear thesis statements with convincing supporting examples, effective transitions, appropriate use of quotations, proper documentation, and proofreading.

 Modern African Prose and Poetry in French (Online, 3 Credits)